Getting Chores Done With Your ADHD Kid: A How-to Guide

 December 3, 2019 by dccinc

-One of the most important lessons a parent needs to impart upon their children is the importance of housework.
+One of the most important lessons a parent needs to impart to their children is the importance of housework.
 Learning to clean up after themselves and the house, as well as being able to cook for themselves are chores that all teach children the essential life skills that they’ll need to survive when they become adults.
 These tasks also provide the child with a lesson in taking responsibility for their home or shared living space in the future.
 These lessons can be difficult to impart upon your children.
 Even more so if you are raising a child that has been diagnosed with ADHD.
 Your child’s difficulty in focusing on tasks, especially typically non-stimulating ones like laundry or cleaning can make teaching them to do household chores difficult.
-However, there are a number of ways you can tailor chore time in order to keep it stimulating and motivating for your child.
+However, there are several ways you can tailor chore time to keep it stimulating and motivating for your child.
 Here are a few tips to help your child with ADHD learn their chores and other household duties.

 Provide A Way To Visually Keep Track of Chores